jeff1evesque/machine-learning/README.md

 - http://jqueryvalidation.org/jQuery.validator.addMethod/
 - http://stackoverflow.com/questions/10843399#answer-10843593

 This project implements client-side validation within [`form_validator.js`](https://github.com/jeff1evesque/machine-learning/blob/master/src/js/form_validator.js).
-Specific *how-to* can be found within the comments of the javascript code.
+Specific *how-to* can be found within the comments of the javascript [code](https://github.com/jeff1evesque/machine-learning/blob/master/src/js/form_validator.js).

 **Note:** this project *may* implement concepts of *machine learning*, where data is not supplied via an HTML form.
-If data is not supplied by the user (HTML form), then backend validation becomes even more crucial.
+If data is not supplied by the user (HTML form), then backend validation (see *JSON Schema* section) becomes even more crucial.

 ##Testing / Execution